Our Psychologists have special areas of interest and expertise.

-Emma has worked for over 10 years as a Clinical Psychologist.
+Emma has worked for over 12 years as a clinical psychologist.
 She has worked in various settings including adult public mental health, in primary and secondary educational settings, and has been working in private practice since 2012.

 Emma is passionate about helping her clients to reach their full potential and adopts a warm, caring and non-judgemental approach to facilitate a safe space to allow clients to feel comfortable.